orbitalflower/blog-old/_posts/2015-11-04-draft-ip-bill-fake-judicial-oversight.md

 summary is perhaps deliberately vague in its explanation of who will be able to access this metadata and under what circumstances.

-## Economic well-being

-RIPA interception will continue to be allowed for cases the interest of economic well-being.
-This

 ## Britain has been hacking for years

 The draft bill admits that yes, UK law enforcement and intelligence already